mondoohq/docs/releases/2025-06-mondoo-release-highlights.md

 ## Remediation enhancements

 Having clear remediation instructions and code snippets significantly speeds up issue resolution by eliminating guesswork and providing a direct path to fixing problems.
 This reduces downtime, ensures consistency in how issues are handled, and allows even less-experienced team members to act with confidence.
-This is why we place great importance on providing accurate and complete remediation information in the Mondoo platform, and are continually making improvements.
+This is why we place great importance on providing accurate and complete remediation information in the Mondoo Platform, and are continually making improvements.
 This month we worked on:

 - Terraform remediations in GitHub and GitLab policies
 - Further enhanced descriptions and remediation information in Kubernetes policies